canonical/rockcraft/docs/how-to/use-flask-extension.rst

     extensions:
       - flask

+    flask/install-app:
+      prime:
+        - -srv/flask/app/.git
+        - -srv/flask/app/.venv
+        - -srv/flask/app/.yarn
+        - -srv/flask/app/node_modules

 Managing project files with the flask extension
 -----------------------------------------------

-By default, all files within the Flask project directory are copied, excluding certain common files and directories, such as ``node_modules``.
-However, this behaviour can be tailored to either specifically include or exclude files from the Flask project directory in the ROCK image.
+The prime declaration must be included in the specially-named ``flask/install-app`` section to instruct the flask extension on which files to include or exclude from the project directory in the ROCK image.

-You can include and exclude files from the project directory in the ROCK image by using the standard prime declaration on the specially-named ``flask/install-app`` part.
 For example, to include only select files:

 .. code-block:: yaml